-NHTSA estimates that, since 2002, more than 25,000 lives have been saved by wearing motorcycle helmets.
-This includes 1,872 lives saved in 2017.
-If all motorcyclists had worn helmets, an additional 802 lives could have been saved in 2017.
+The National Highway Traffic Safety Administration (NHTSA) estimates that, from 2002 to 2017, more than 25,000 lives have been saved by wearing motorcycle helmets.
+More recent estimates are not available.
 Motorcycle helmets are estimated to be 37% effective in preventing fatal injuries to motorcycle operators and 41% effective for motorcycle passengers.

-According to the National Occupant Protection Use Survey (NOPUS), use of Department of Transportation (DOT)-compliant helmets by all motorcyclists (riders and passengers) was 71.0% in 2018.
-Helmet use has increased by 23% since 2002, from 57.7%.
+According to the National Occupant Protection Use Survey (NOPUS), use of Department of Transportation (DOT)-compliant helmets by all motorcyclists (riders and passengers) was 64.9% in 2021.
+Although helmet use has increased by 12.5% since 2002, use has decreased 8.6% since 2018.
+Latest estimates show that helmet use has decreased from 69% in 2020 to 64.9% in 2021.

 - Data Table

-Observed use of DOT-compliant helmets in states with universal helmet laws was significantly higher than in states with weak or no helmet laws (83.0% compared to 56.9%).
-Use of non-compliant helmets is also greater in states with universal helmet laws, at 13.7% versus 3.5%.
+Observed use of DOT-compliant helmets in states with universal helmet laws was significantly higher than in states with weak or no helmet laws (86.1% compared to 53.4%).
+Use of non-compliant helmets is also greater in states with universal helmet laws, at 9.8% versus 3.5%, respectively.

 - Data Table